When a husband says,

 (Note #1 – If your husband is involved in drug/alcohol addictions, infidelity, has uncontrolled mental health problems or is abusive, please seek appropriate help ASAP.
 I am not able to address these kinds of severe issues here on the blog.
 You may need much more specialized help.
 And you may need to separate from your husband in such cases, at least for a time.
 Some resources that may be helpful are The Salvation Army, Celebrate Recovery and Al-Anon.)

 (Note #2 – if you are a wife who wants to separate from your husband or divorce him, please be extremely careful about doing this.
 I know there are times when separation is unavoidable in extreme cases and circumstances.
 Sometimes separation is a necessary step for a couple being able to work things out and eventually reconcile.
 Sometimes it is not safe or wise to continue to live together.
 I do understand that.
 And maybe there are some – even more rare cases – where divorce is necessary.
 But there are also some times when we choose separation or divorce when we actually could stay and focus on becoming the wives God desires us to be and we could trust and wait on God to work miracles.
 If the issue is that you are just not happy, or you don’t feel your needs are being met – I pray you will wait and seek God wholeheartedly before doing anything rash.
 If you are considering divorcing your husband, please check out The Bible and Divorce.
 I want to be sure that we are listening to and trusting God’s voice, not our ungodly culture’s wisdom.
 God hates divorce (Malachi 2).
 I don’t want you to live in a broken marriage.
 I long to see God heal your marriage.
 I want God to say to each of us, “Well done, my good and faithful servant.”
 I want to see you and your husband have a strong, healthy, vibrant, godly marriage as you seek to do things His way.
 Please check out the posts at the top of my home page as a place to start.
 There are many other posts on my blog that may be encouraging and inspiring to you, as well.
 If there are severe issues in your marriage, please seek appropriate, godly, biblically based help.
+I would suggest Nina Roesner’s eCourse Becoming a Woman of Strength and Dignity as an option.
 Or you may need medical help, legal help or help from the police depending on the situation.)